pkrofficial1/Django_projects/contactus_project/backend/Readme.txt

-Create ".env" file  and to give the details
+Create ".env" file  and to provide the details

 SECRET_KEY='django-insecure-your-secret-key-here'
 DEBUG=True